Last updated: June 2025

 - Xylene can affect the liver, kidneys, and respiratory system.

-I use nail polish almost every single week… so I knew something had to change.
+I use nail polish almost every single week.
+So, I knew something had to change.

 Non-Toxic Nail Polish Brands You Can Try